 Similarly as others have mentioned.
 This painting is stunningly realistic.
 It does make you just want to grab and enjoy it!
 And again, I am so sorry about the fire.
 But how wonderful your family, studio and cellos are all OK.
 Blessings for a wonderful Christmas.
 Hard to think of a better place to be than all together in that beautiful countryside.

-So good to see your images floating through the ether again.
-And such an evocative image it is.
-It's nice, more than nice, to have such friends as you have.
 I'm happy that much was spared but sorry for your losses especially after such an event-filled year for you.
-Welcome back.

 Dearest Julian - so sorry to hear of the fire!
 A loss like that can be life-changing.
 We artists tend to be a steadfast breed though.
 You'll be in our prayers as you work your way through.
 Hugs Jennifer